mlrepa/monitoring-for-modern-ai-and-mlops/README.md

 ## Acknowledgments

-The dataset used in the example is from: https://www.kaggle.com/c/bike-sharing-demand/data?select=train.csv Fanaee-T, Hadi, and Gama, Joao, 'Event labeling combining ensemble detectors and background knowledge', Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg
+The dataset used in the example is downloaded from: https://www.kaggle.com/c/bike-sharing-demand/data?select=train.csv
+- Fanaee-T, Hadi, and Gama, Joao, 'Event labeling combining ensemble detectors and background knowledge', Progress in Artificial Intelligence (2013): pp. 1-15, Springer Berlin Heidelberg
-More information about the dataset can be found in UCI machine learning repository: https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset
+- More information about the dataset can be found in UCI machine learning repository: https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset